08.02.2023

 7. Improve and update

-Tip 1: Build intranet for maximum interaction
+Tip one: design your intranet for maximum interaction

-- Write entertaining content that is easy to grasp
+Write entertaining content that's easy to grasp

-- Include trending topics such as sustainability and diversity
+Include trending topics such as sustainability and diversity

-- Ask questions that will increase engagement
+Ask questions that will increase engagement

-- Use surveys if possible in your tool
+Use surveys, if possible in your tool

-- Pepper your leadership communications with personal anecdotes and images
+Pepper your leadership communications with personal anecdotes and images

-- Respond to comments to encourage sharing on the intranet
+Respond to comments to encourage sharing on the intranet

 Ellen Scheibl, head of communications at elasto, a producer of advertising material, describes a tightrope walk between private content and professional information:

-"Companies have to find a balance - between stories and business.
+"Companies have to find a balance between stories and business.
 But we have noticed: People feel more a part of the company when they get regular private insights."

-Chances are, your intranet can't match the radiance of TikTok.
+Chances are, your intranet can't match the popularity of TikTok.
 But if you implement tips one and two, your employees will have a good reason to open the intranet app from time to time.

 "Whoever suppresses exchange also suppresses ideas"

-"The workforce needs to feel that their feedback is being implemented," says Kira Kebekus, Head of Innovations at Europart, Europe's leading partner for commercial vehicle workshops.
+"The workforce needs to feel that their feedback is being implemented," says Kira Kebekus, Head of Innovations at EUROPART, Europe's leading partner for commercial vehicle workshops.

-Since April 2021, when the company introduced an employee app, employees have submitted more than 200 suggestions for improvement - including many ideas that save time, costs and energy or reduce packaging waste.
+Since April 2021, when the company introduced an employee app, employees have submitted more than 200 suggestions for improvement—including many ideas that save time, costs and energy, or reduce packaging waste.

-Conclusion: Build an intuitive intranet that captivates people
+Conclusion: build an intuitive intranet that captivates people

 First and foremost, an intranet should help employees in their work.
-The development of functions that map job-related use cases is therefore the first priority.
+The development of functions that map job-related use cases is the first priority.

-Personal content, high user-friendliness and the possibility of mobile use, on the other hand, have proven to be important pull factors.
+Personal content, high user-friendliness, and the possibility of mobile use, on the other hand, have proven to be important pull factors.
 They ensure that employees enjoy visiting the intranet and interacting with each other and the company.

 Don’t forget to share this content